-The number and type of staff members incorporated into the Montgomery County Public Schools (MCPS) special education budget meets the diverse needs of students with disabilities.
+The number and type of staff members incorporated into the MCPS special education budget meets the diverse needs of students with disabilities.
 The allocation of special education staffing begins with a projection of the number of students and services for the coming fiscal year.
-Each year, staff members from the Department of Facilities Management, the Department of Special Education Services, and the Division of Business, Fiscal and Information Systems prepare an estimate of the number of students needing services.
+Each year, staff members from DFM, DSES, and DBFIS prepare an estimate of the number of students needing services.
 The enrollment projections serve as a base to determine the number and type of staff members required to provide adequate staffing.

-The location and distribution of the various special education services throughout the county affect the number and type of staff members needed to provide a Free Appropriate Public Education.
+The location and distribution of the various special education services throughout the county affect the number and type of staff members needed to provide FAPE.
 Sometimes it is necessary to open a new special education classroom, or site, in a particular location to limit the time students spend being transported, thereby allowing them to attend school in their home cluster.
 Consequently, the location of special education classrooms and services and models may require additional staffing.

 Enrollment; class size guidelines; distribution of classes; nature of the disability; specific disability service models; time requirements for staff members to fulfill indirect service responsibilities such as planning, case management, participation in meetings, completing assessments; and legal considerations are reviewed and balanced to determine the number and type of staff members required.
+The

-The FY 2023 Special Education Staffing Plan incorporates the Special Education Staffing Plan Committee's input regarding special education staffing improvements and priorities.
+FY 2023 Special Education Staffing Plan incorporates input from SESPC regarding special education staffing improvements and priorities.
 Below is information about the various special education instructional service models and the guidelines used for determining the number and type of specific staffing required.